-TPSM84338 can work under RT mode and SYNC mode by different configuration of the RT/SYNC pin.
-The condition of this input is detected when the device is first enabled.
+TPSM843521 can work under RT mode and SYNC mode by different configuration of the RT/SYNC pin.
+In RT mode, the switching frequency of TPSM843521 can be set with RT selection programming.
+Table 6-2 shows the RT selection programming.
+When RT is floating or connected to GND, the condition of this input is detected when the device is first enabled.
 After the converter is running, the switching frequency selection is fixed and cannot be changed until the next power-on cycle or EN toggle.

-In RT mode, the switching frequency of TPSM84338 can be set with RT selection programming.
-Table 6-2 shows the RT selection programming.
-When RT is connected with resistor, the switching frequency can be set between 200kHz and 2200kHz using Equation 2.
+When RT is connected with resistor, the switching frequency can be set between 200kHz and 2200kHz using the following equation.

-$$R_T = \frac{44500}{f{SW}} - 2 \tag{2}$$
+$$R_T = \frac{44500}{f{SW}} - 2$$